 Viewing which SLA policies have been applied to a ticket

-You can see which SLA policy and corresponding targets have been applied to a given ticket by clicking Show all events on a ticket.
+You can see which SLA policy and corresponding targets have been applied to a given ticket by checking the ticket's events (see Viewing all events of a ticket).